Daily Examen

 Gratitude

+This step focuses on the realization of our sinfulness, and gratitude for what Christ has done for us.
 God is with us always, and never leaves us.
-Reflect with gratitude on the ways God has been present with you, and in the ways he has invited you to be present with him.
+We reflect with gratitude on the ways God was present with us today.
+We reflect on the ways He has invited us to be present with Him.

 All that I have is yours.
 (John 17:10)